-Draws on the components of the Microeconomics and Macroeconomics courses, in a real world context.
+This unit draws on the components of the Microeconomics and Macroeconomics units in a real-world context.

 Microeconomics assessment - 33.3% of A Level 2 hour external examination (data response, 2 essays from a choice of four).

 Macroeconomics assessment - 33.3% of A Level 2 hour external examination (data response, 2 essays from a choice of four).